 All of the anaesthetics sold on Doctor4U come with a patient information leaflet, and it’s important to read them to know how to apply the medicine.
 For example, some of the treatments for haemorrhoids are able to be applied internally, but others may cause damage if they’re used in such a way.

 Below are some common anaesthetic medicines.
 Please note, this is not an exhaustive list and other non-medical methods may be more suitable.
 If you would like to learn more about these options, then please click here.
 Before receiving medication you must answer a number of questions to asses your suitability.
 All questions are reviewed by a GMC registered doctor before a final decision is made.
 All medication is dispensed via a full regulated and registered UK pharmacy.
+All prices displayed on our site include the price of the medication and our doctors consultation fee.

 Our Health Care Team